 World Renew and ODES look forward to sharing these methods with 108 farmer participants (two from each of the 54 participating households) including physical features of the Bocage system that mitigate risk from wind erosion, fire, flooding and animal grazing.
 The participant households will contribute labor to construct ponds, stone bunds, trenches, living hedgerows, half-moons, banquettes, firewalls, and seepage embankments.
 The landscape will be converted into one where trees, crop cultivation and livestock co-exist in balance.

-Please prayerfully consider supporting World Renew’s response in Mali with your prayers and financial gifts.
+Please prayerfully consider supporting World Renew’s response with your prayers and financial gifts.